Sassafras Tea – 7 Best Health Benefits & Side Effects

 • Miscarriages

-Safrole, one of the primary active ingredients in sassafras, is known to be a carcinogen, meaning that it could increase your risk of cancer.
+Safrole, one of the primary active ingredients in sassafras, is known to be a carcinogen.
 In fact, concentrated sassafras oil and sassafras extract can be significantly harmful when consumed in even moderate quantities.
 While sassafras tea is not nearly as strong, it is still quite powerful, and long-term use is not encouraged.

 Pregnant women, breastfeeding women, and children should avoid using sassafras tea, as it can cause miscarriages for pregnant women, and can cause severe side effects in children.